pspanoudakis/pubtrail/README.md

 - Bogdan Stefanescu
 - Pavlos Spanoudakis

+As an award-winning project, we also prepared a [short presentation](./docs/PubTrail_Project_Presentation.pdf) of our project to share our work and inspire our classmates.

 ## Tech Stack

 - **React Native** + **Expo** - cross-platform UI (Android, iOS, Web)